-Time reversal is a wave backpropagation technique that cleverly exploits the reciprocity of linear wave propagation to concentrate signals at desired points in a waveguide with little knowledge about the medium1.
-The potential of time reversal for underwater communications was recognized and attracted much attention after the practical feasibility of this technique was demonstrated in the ocean2.
+Time reversal is a wave backpropagation technique that cleverly exploits the reciprocity of linear wave propagation to concentrate signals at desired points in a waveguide with little knowledge about the medium.1 The potential of time reversal for underwater communications was recognized and attracted much attention after the practical feasibility of this technique was demonstrated in the ocean.2

 Active time-reversed (TR) focusing is achieved by transmitting a channel probe from the intended focal spot to an array of transducers that sample the incoming pressure field.
-These signals are then reversed in time and retransmitted, creating a replica field that converges on the original source location and approximately regenerates the initial waveform, undoing much of the delay dispersion caused by multipath.
+These signals are then reversed in time and retransmitted, creating a replica field that converges on the original source location and approximately regenerates the initial wave form, undoing much of the delay dispersion caused by multipath.
 Due to its peculiar mode of operation, this type of source/receiver array is often referred to as a time-reversal mirror (TRM).
-When the principle of time reversal is applied to digital communications, the measured probe source ping is modulated with an information-bearing waveform, which can then be demodulated at the focus with relatively low algorithmic complexity.
+When the principle of time reversal is applied to digital communications, the measured probe source ping is modulated with an information-bearing wave form, which can then be demodulated at the focus with relatively low algorithmic complexity.
 Passive time reversal, or passive phase conjugation3 (PPC), is conceptually similar to the above technique, yet both the probe and message are sequentially sent from the source, so the array only operates in receive mode.
-Focusing is performed synthetically at the array by convolving the time-reversed distorted probes with received data packets3.
-This is in fact a multichannel combining (MC) strategy4 whose parameters are directly measured from the data, not derived by optimizing a cost function.
+Focusing is performed synthetically at the array by convolving the time-reversed distorted probes with received data packets.3 This is, in fact, a multichannel combining (MC) strategy4 whose parameters are directly measured from the data, not derived by optimizing a cost function.

-Time reversal originated in optics but finds applications in diverse areas such as materials testing, imaging, and medicine5.
-In underwater acoustics, digital communications have provided the backdrop for many published applications of this technique.
-In fact, the waveform regeneration property of TRM is highly relevant in underwater acoustic communications, where intersymbol interference (ISI) caused by multipath is usually the single most important distortion to be compensated4.
-Stojanovic6 provides an overview of much of the research work in this area.
+Time reversal finds applications in diverse areas such as optics, materials testing, imaging, and medicine.5 In underwater acoustics, digital communications have provided the backdrop for many published applications of this technique.
+In fact, the wave form regeneration property of TRM is highly relevant in underwater acoustic communications, where intersymbol interference (ISI) caused by multipath is usually the single most important distortion to be compensated.4 Stojanovic6 provides an overview of much of the research work in this area.

-Both active^{7,8} and passive9-12 TR communications have been demonstrated in the ocean, the latter being more popular due to a simpler hardware setup.
-These experimental results, and other theoretical analyses^{6,13,14}, suggest that time reversal by itself will not ensure reliable detection of the transmitted symbols, and must be complemented by adaptive equalization at the receiver to remove the residual ISI and compensate for channel variations.
-Arguably, the overall reduction in computational complexity at the receiver afforded by the integration of time reversal into an acoustic link more than makes up
+Both active^{7,8} and passive^{9-11} TR communications have been demonstrated in the ocean, the latter being more popular due to a simpler hardware setup.
+These experimental results, and other theoretical analyses,^{6,12,13} suggest that time reversal by itself will not ensure reliable detection of the transmitted symbols, and should be complemented by adaptive equalization at the receiver to remove the residual ISI and compensate for channel variations.
+Arguably, the overall reduction in computational complexity at the receiver af-